LOS ANGELES (CNS) - More than 2,600 new COVID-19 infections were reported in Los Angeles County Wednesday, along with 30 new virus-related deaths.

-According to state figures, there were 1,119 COVID-positive patients in county hospitals as of Thursday, down slightly from 1,128 on Wednesday.
-Of those patients, 133 were being treated in intensive care units, down from 139 a day earlier.
+The number of COVID-positive patients in county hospitals rose slightly to 1,128 as of Wednesday, up from 1,101 on Tuesday, according to state figures.
+Of those patients, 139 were being treated in intensive care units, up slightly from 136 the previous day.

 County health officials have said that roughly 40% of COVID-positive patients were admitted to hospitals specifically for virus-related reasons, while the rest were admitted for other issues and tested positive upon admission.